rascalmicro/rascal-www/_static/index.markdown

 These are a good place to start if you are new to the Rascal.

 * [Getting started][4]: plugging the Rascal in and using its built-in web editor
+* [Getting started, even more][14]: writing Python scripts that make the Rascal dance
 * [Digital control][7]: turning stuff on and off through the web
 * [Serial communication][8]: sending messages out the serial port
 * [Reading sensors][9]: connecting a temperature sensor to the Rascal